-

 Talk to your medical provider regarding your Hypoactive Sexual Desire Disorder (HSDD) symptoms.

-Pick up a prescription to treat your low sex drive.
+Pick up a prescription to treat your low sex drive, if prescribed by your doctor.

 We can send prescriptions to any local pharmacy or by mail.